gretelai/gretel-blueprints/use_cases/details/navigator.md

 ![Use Navigator to edit, augment, and create data from scratch.](https://blueprints.gretel.cloud/use_cases/images/natural-language-gpt.png "Generate data from scratch")

-Want to expertly navigate your data?
-With Navigator, you can create new datasets or augment your existing datasets based on a text prompt.
+Gretel Navigator is an advanced compound AI system designed to help you create and enhance high-quality tabular datasets effortlessly.
+With just a text prompt, you can generate new datasets or augment existing ones, making complex data generation faster and more efficient.

-Navigator is Gretel's first compound AI system that leverages multiple LLMs and agentic tools in order to deliver high quality, highly realistc tabular data at enterprise scale, all from just a prompt or sample data.
+Navigator combines multiple large language models (LLMs) and agentic tools to produce realistic and diverse tabular data at enterprise scale.
 Popular use cases include: generating data for RAG (retrieval augmented generation) evaluation, adding summary or predictive columns to existing datasets, and generating demo data.

-Try Navigator in the console, or check out one of our advanced notebook examples.
+Try Navigator in the Console, or check out one of our advanced notebook examples.